andy-byers/paw/README.md

 ```

 ### Scope
-paw implements lexical scoping, meaning variables declared in a given block can only be referenced from within that block, or one of its subblocks.
+paw uses lexical scoping, meaning variables declared in a given block can only be referenced from within that block, or one of its subblocks.
 A block begins when a '{' token is encountered, and ends when a matching '}' is found.
 Many language constructs use blocks to create their own scope, like functions, structures, for loops, etc.
 Explicit scoping blocks are also supported.